jonrossso/azure-database-migration/README.md

 ### Task 5: Data Migration

 With the schema successfully migrated, the next step was to move the data.
-I used the Azure SQL Migration extension to seamlessly handle the data transfer process.
+I used the Azure SQL Migration extension to handle the data transfer process.

 ### Task 6: Validate Migration Success